Effectively planning a timeframe for your renovation project

 Interior Design by Natalie Holden

-Our tip: build a contingency into your timeframe, to avoid the potential for disappointment if you experience some set-backs.
+Our tip: Build a contingency into your timeframe, to avoid the potential for disappointment if you experience some set-backs.
 For smaller projects we would suggest 4 weeks.
 For larger renovations a contingency of 8 weeks should be sufficient.
+We’re living in an ever changing post covid/ post brexit world, where supply chains have been massively disrupted and there are often delays with manufacturing and stock availability.
+We have the experience and knowledge on how to best navigate these unpredictable times.

 Interior Design by Natalie Holden

-If you would like to find out more about how we can help you through your project, contact us today.
+If you would like to find out more about how we can help with the interior design, to ensure your project is a success, contact us today.
 You can also find us over on Instagram to keep up with what we’re doing day to day.

 We can’t wait to hear from you!